saibatizoku/sensehat-screen-rs/README.md

 This crate supports Rust stable version v1.26.0 and higher, and is tested on nightly continuously.

+# Changelog

+For a detailed summary of how changes are incorporated into the code, we keep a [CHANGELOG](./CHANGELOG.md).

 # Usage

 To use this crate with the default features, add this to your `Cargo.toml`: